Michigan Wolverines football: Retired numbers

 The following jersey numbers have been retired by the program:

 Beginning in 2011, previously retired numbers of "Michigan Football Legends" were assigned to and worn by players selected by the head coach.
 The Legends program was discontinued in July 2015, and the numbers again permanently retired.

 Hall of Fame inductees

 College Football Hall of Fame

-Michigan inductees into the College Football Hall of Fame as of 2022.
+Michigan inductees into the College Football Hall of Fame as of 2024.

 Pro Football Hall of Fame

 Michigan inductees to the Pro Football Hall of Fame as of 2021.

 Rose Bowl Hall of Fame

 The Rose Bowl Hall of Fame has inducted the following Michigan players and coaches.

+NFL draft picks and active alumni

+The University of Michigan has had 64 players selected in the first-round of the draft (AAFC, AFC and NFL), and had at least one player selected in any round in an NCAA record 87 consecutive NFL drafts dating back to 1938.